 AFCON 2025: Mohamed Salah Scores 'Controversial' Goal As 10-Man Egypt Beat Bafana Bafana

-Bafana Bafana have lost their first match at the ongoing 2025 Africa Cup of Nations as they stumbled to a 1-0 defeat against Egypt in their second group B match at the Adrar Stadium in Agadir, Morocco, on Friday afternoon.
+Bafana Bafana have lost their first match at the ongoing 2025 Africa Cup of Nations as they stumbled to a 1-0 defeat against Egypt in their second Group B match at the Adrar Stadium in Agadir, Morocco, on Friday, 27 December 2025.

-Liverpool star Mohamed Salah scored a controversial goal in the first half that gave the Pharaohs all three points to remain top of Group B.
+Liverpool star Mohamed Salah scored a goal from the penalty spot after a VAR review, which some fans labelled controversial.
+The strike in the first half gave the Pharaohs all three points to remain top of Group B.

 Hugo Broos opted to tweak his starting line-up after the victory over Angola, dropping Sipho Mbule and Mohau Nkota in favour of Orlando Pirates stars Thalente Mbatha and Tshepang Moremi, both of whom had impressed as substitutes on Monday evening.
 Egypt, on the other hand, set up with an attacking trio of Salah, Omar Marmoush and Trezeguet leading the line.

-The seven-time African champions controlled the game in the opening minutes, delivering a few promising balls into the area, but none were enough to seriously test Ronwen Williams in goal for Bafana Bafana.
+The seven-time African champions controlled the game in the opening minutes, delivered a few promising balls into the area, but none were enough to seriously test Ronwen Williams in goal for Bafana Bafana.

 South Africa spent much of the opening half under sustained pressure but came close to scoring in the 28th minute, as Lyle Foster broke free from his marker to latch onto Aubrey Modiba’s pass and fire a left-footed effort that was kept out by Mohamed El Shenawy.